lunprog/lun/README.md

   we encoutered errors in the current phase.
 - Reimplement with `salsa` to enable incremental compilation and some crazy things
+- Using `cranelift`, make this an AOT language? it pretty much already kinda looks like one, BUT very painful and will probably never happen

 TODO: implement a tests suit in `tests/` that check every stage of `lun` and source code files have the following format to expect errors or a result: